 There are some people who shouldn't take PERINDO.
 Please read the list below.
 If you

 think any of these situations apply to you or you have any questions, please consult

 Do not take PERINDO if:

-You are allergic to perindopril or any of the ingredients
+You are allergic to perindopril, any other ACE inhibitor or any of the ingredients

-You are pregnant or trying to become pregnant
+You are pregnant or trying to become pregnant.

-You are breastfeeding or plan to breast-feed
+You are breastfeeding or plan to breast-feed.

-You undergo renal dialysis using polyacrylonitrile membranes
+renal dialysis or haemofiltration using polyacrylonitrile membranes.

-The packaging is damaged or shows sign of tampering
+The packaging is damaged or shows sign of tampering.

 The expiry date (EXP) on the pack has passed.